-So raise your hand if you’d like a Spiedie, maybe my New York Chicken Spiedies.
-If these are new to you, Spiedies are chunks of highly marinated meat, in this case, chicken, skewered and grilled to perfection, then served on a fresh, soft roll; it has to be soft, nothing too fancy.
-And then drizzled with the same garlicky herby vinaigrette it was marinated in, not just because that gives it a double dose of flavor, but because it also kind of melds that gorgeous, juicy grilled chicken and the bun into one cohesive sandwich.
+Raise your hand if you want a Spiedie, maybe my New York Chicken Spiedies.
+If these are new to you, Spiedies are chunks of highly marinated meat, in this case, chicken, skewered and grilled.
+They are served on a fresh, soft roll; it has to be soft, nothing too fancy.
+Then they’re drizzled with the same garlicky herby vinaigrette it was marinated in.
+It’s a double dose of flavor and melds that gorgeous, juicy chicken and bun into one cohesive sandwich.

 About New York Chicken Spiedies:

-First of all, before I tell you about New York Chicken Spiedies, I gotta give a shout out to my Sister (who has shared so many recipes over the years and given me so many ideas for my site) and whose recipe for Spiedies is already here.
-It’s My Sister’s Spiedies.
-It’s amazing, too, although the photos could use a good updating – sometimes though, yanno, ya gotta tinker.
+Before I tell you more, I gotta give a shout out to my Sister (who has shared so many recipes over the years and given me so many ideas for my site, Her recipe, My Sister’s Spiedies is already on my site.
+It’s amazing, too.

-Since I used My Sister’s Spiedie Recipe for pork, last time, and it can be used on lamb or venison, too, I wanted something just a little bit “more” for chicken.
-See, chicken these days, especially boneless breast, really needs all the help it can get.
-And although this chicken might be marinated longer than you typically see chicken marinated, it still isn’t marinated as long as some of the other proteins.
-So to compensate for all of that, I upped the volume on these Spiedies.
+Since I used My Sister’s Spiedie Recipe for pork last time and it can be used on lamb or venison, I wanted something “more” for the chicken spiedies, especially coz chicken needs all the help it can get.
+This chicken is marinated longer than you typically see but isn’t marinated as long as other proteins.
+To compensate for that, I upped the flavor.

 In Other News: